 The air filter reduces the level of noise made by the air intake and prevent particles from penetrating the intake manifold.

 The reliability and the performances of the engine depend among other things on the quantity and the temperature of the intake air.

-To check the air filter:
+To check the air filters:

-1. Remove the clamps and remove the filter.

-2. Clean the inside of the filter with dry compressed air.

-3. If the air filter is damaged, change it.

-4. Install the filter with the clamps.
-Make sure the clamps are tight enough, while not damaging the filter.
+- 1. Remove the clamps and remove the filters. - 2.
+Clean the inside of the filters with dry compressed air. - 3.
+If the air filters are quenched or punched, change them. - 4.
+Install the new filters with the clamps.
+Make sure the clamps are tight enough, while not damaging the filter mount.

+Clamp to release

+(Generic picture)